1871fotc/fotc/docs/about/index.md

 #  About the Friends of the Toowong Cemetery

-The Friends of Toowong Cemetery is a small group of volunteers that shares information with the community about Toowong Cemetery, its history, and the stories of people interred there.
+The Friends of Toowong Cemetery is a small group of volunteers that discovers and shares the history of Toowong Cemetery and the stories of people buried there.

 <!-- photo of members -->